-As a member of OCERS, you neither contribute toward, nor receive credit for, the Federal Old Age Survivors and Disability Insurance program (Social Security) during your service under OCERS.
+As a member of the Retirement System, you neither contribute toward, nor receive credit for, the Federal Old Age Survivors and Disability Insurance program (Social Security) during your service under OCERS.
 If you worked for another employer who does participate in Social Security, you may find at retirement that you had enough service with that employer to qualify for Social Security benefits.
+In that case, your benefit from Social Security may be reduced to comply with federal law.
+Contact Social Security for more information on any possible offset.